 It is not clear if consumer products containing talcum powder increase cancer risk.
 Studies of personal use of talcum powder have had mixed results, although there is some suggestion of a possible increase in ovarian cancer risk.
 There is very little evidence at this time that any other forms of cancer are linked with consumer use of talcum powder.

 Until more information is available, people concerned about using talcum powder may want to avoid or limit their use of consumer products that contain it.
-For example, they may want to consider using cornstarch-based cosmetic products instead.
-There is no evidence at this time linking cornstarch powders with any form of cancer.

 More information from your American Cancer Society